 The wait list is not first come first serve, although submitting your application early cannot hurt your chances.
 The wait list takes several factors into consideration, including gender, class year, cohort (sophomore, junior, etc.), and commutable distance (in miles) from the campus.

 If I am assigned a space, where will it be?

 At TCNJ, we house students by class cohort.
 First year students live in our First Year Experience area, sophomores live in the Sophomore Year Experience area and juniors and seniors live in the Upper Class Experience area.
 Your housing classification (first year, sophomore, junior or senior) will appear in the top right corner after you first log onto My Housing.
-For at least the 2014 fall semester, transfer students will be housed in our sophomore residence halls.
-Upper class halls will not be readily available transfer students due to our wait list of current students.

 Students should check their TCNJ e-mail regularly as that is where we will send communication of being assigned a space.